build-on-aws/content/concepts/how-do-backend-architectures-work/index.md

     - Security: a famous and self-explanatory one, this determines how secure your application is at any given point in time
     - Maintainability: this determines how easy or how difficult it is to maintain your application

 Depending on the nature of the application, certain aspects will be more important than others, however, besides security, which must always be a top priority concern for obvious reasons, one of the most important ones that must be factored into modern application architecture is scalability.
 Without making sure that your application has sufficient levels of scale for your goals, your users will have slow and poor experiences which can lead to them abandoning your service or product.
 Equally, you should make sure that you are not wasting processing time and, perhaps even more importantly, money during times when your application may not be as busy.
 This can be a challenging puzzle to solve on your own and that is why so many applications are being built or migrating to serverless technology.
 Serverless allows you to run your applications without having to manage any infrastructure and it will grow and shrink the scalability required by your application based on usage.
-You can read more about how serverless can help you accelerate to high scalability standards as well as some of these other -ilities on this post: <a href="https://aws.amazon.com/blogs/compute/getting-started-with-serverless-for-developers-part-1/">Getting started with serverless for developers</a>.
+You can read more about how serverless can help you accelerate to high scalability standards as well as some of these other -ilities on this post: [Getting started with serverless for developers](https://aws.amazon.com/blogs/compute/getting-started-with-serverless-for-developers-part-1/).

 All of these qualities are at the center of architectural decisions and many specifications, patterns and tools continue to be created to aid in achieving high standards across all these different "ilities".
 For a long time, the most accepted approach which tried to tackle many of these challenges was what is referred to as the three-tier architecture.
 While some of the concepts of three-tier architecture still stand, its implementation looks a bit different than it did a few years ago as the world adapted to the mainstream adoption of microservice architecture.